Easy Thanksgiving Crafts

 Lastly I decided to do an easy (and inexpensive) take on a thankfulness activity.
-I just grabbed a square candle holder at the Dollar Tree (can also be used in the middle of the above wreaths), filled it with clearanced candy corn, and wrapped a nice ribbon around it (also found at the Dollar Tree).
+I just grabbed a square candle holder at the Dollar Tree (can also be used in the middle of the above wreaths), filled it with clearanced candy corn, and wrapped a nice ribbon around it.
 I punched out some leaves with construction paper (you could also just cut out squares), wrote what we’re thankful for, and stuck them in with a bamboo skewer that I already had in the kitchen (the Dollar Tree has toothpicks and skewers that would work).

-I also picked up some battery-operated tea lights to put in my hurricane holders.
+I also picked up some battery-operated tea lights to put in my hurricane holders (Amazon has these too).
 I’m a huge fan of these — no chance of burning the joint down and the little kids can walk around with them.
 The Dollar Tree has some nice tall candle holders that would make a great backdrop for this thankful tree, but I wanted to show you how easy and inexpensive it is to modify your existing decor to celebrate the holidays.

 Cost: $4 (not including the candy corn)

 Time spent crafting: About 3 minutes